getvictor/fleet-orchestration/ansible/README.md

    - Creates `/etc/profile.d/ansible.sh` with ANSIBLE_CONFIG export
    - Makes Ansible available system-wide

-**Important:** The INSTALL_PATH is temporary and can be deleted after installation.
+**Important:** The INSTALLER_PATH is temporary and can be deleted after installation.
 The permanent installation is always at `/opt/ansible-runtime`.

 ### 3. post-install.sh - Apache Configuration